 From Mike’s Hard Lemonade to Smirnoff Ice to Budweiser’s Lime-a-rita, low-proof malt brewed beer alternatives have existed for decades.
-But these drinks were often viewed and marketed as “girly drinks” or “bitch beer,” which limited sales growth.
-In 1993, Coors Brewing Company put out an alcoholic seltzer-adjacent drink called Zima.
+But these drinks were often marketed toward women, which limited sales growth.
+In 1993, Coors Brewing Company put out an alcoholic seltzer-like drink called Zima.
 It was initially popular, selling 1.3 million barrels in 1994, but sales fell to just around 400,000 barrels within a few years.
 Coors pulled the plug in 2008.
 “Zima was done in by its medicinal taste and girly-man rep,” Slate wrote of the drink’s demise.

 In part, this is a result of a deliberate, self-aware marketing campaign aimed at millennial men.
 A sponsored White Claw advertisement by YouTuber Trevor Wallace spawned catchphrases like “Claw me, bro” and “No laws when you’re drinkin’ White Claws.”
-One marketing expert praised the company for turning its product into a meme, giving generally embarrassed male drinkers a winking loophole, similar to the “Smirnoff Ice'' challenge.
+Marketing experts praised the company for turning its product into a meme, giving generally embarrassed male drinkers a winking loophole, similar to the “Smirnoff Ice'' challenge.